 Ernst & Young LLP served as our independent registered public accounting firm for the fiscal year ended January 31, 2012.
 The Audit Committee of the board of directors has selected Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2013.
 Our board of directors has further directed that we submit the selection of our independent registered public accounting firm for ratification by the stockholders at the 2012 annual meeting.
 Stockholder ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm is not required by our Bylaws or otherwise.
 However, the board is submitting the selection of Ernst & Young LLP to the stockholders for ratification as a matter of good corporate practice.
 The Audit Committee believes it to be in the best interests of our stockholders to retain Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2013.
 If the stockholders fail to ratify the selection, the Audit Committee will reconsider whether or not to retain Ernst & Young LLP.
 Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent public accounting firm at any time during the year if they determine that such a change would be in our best interests and those of our stockholders.
-The Audit Committee annually reviews the performance of our independent public accounting firms for our annual audit.
+The Audit Committee annually reviews the performance of our independent public accountants and the fees charged for their services.
+The Audit Committee anticipates, from time to time, obtaining competitive proposals from other independent public accounting firms for our annual audit.
 Based upon the Audit Committee's analysis of this information, we will determine which independent public accounting firms to engage to perform our annual audit each year.
 Representatives of Ernst & Young LLP will attend the 2012 annual meeting of stockholders and will be available to respond to appropriate questions that may be asked by stockholders.
 These representatives will also have an opportunity to make a statement at the meeting if they desire to do so.